Announcements

 Their work is also anthologized in Queer Voices: Prose, Poetry, and Pride, from Minnesota Historical Society Press, 2019.

 They graduated from Lewis & Clark College in 2016 and recently received their MFA in Poetry at Washington University in St. Louis, where they held the Junior Teaching Fellowship in Poetry (2019-2020).
-They are now a PhD candidate at Northwestern University, where they are a Mellon Cluster Fellow in Poetry & Poetics, studying twenty and twenty-first century receptions of William Blake.
-Their research specifically focuses on Blake’s revival in avant-garde circles that mobilize his poetry and legacy for political agendas in often conflicting nationalist contexts.
+They are now a PhD candidate at Northwestern University, where they are a Mellon Cluster Fellow in Poetry & Poetics, and study William Blake

 You can order A Boy in the City (Deep Vellum, 2022) online HERE.